 |MBTL 710||Mindfulness Practice|

-Note: Prior Learning Assessment and Recognition (PLAR) options are available for people with relevant experience.
-Contact the program advisor.
+Note: Prior Learning Assessment and Recognition (PLAR) (aka Competency-Based alternative) options are available for people without degrees and with relevant experience.
+Contact the program advisor at email@example.com

-Note: Applicants who do not have the requirements outlined in point 6 and plan to do these requirements concurrently with the MBTL will be accepted in the program.
-Once the MBSR or MBCT or course equivalent (listed below) and 5-day silent retreat is complete, students will submit evidence or details to the department.
+Note: A prerequisite for MBTL 710 is an 8-week MBSR, MBCT or other MB1 mindfulness program and a five-day silent retreat (or equivalent).
+Those who do not have this at the time of entering the program will be able to do these requirements concurrently with the MBTL.
+Once the MBSR or MBCT or course equivalent (listed below) and 5-day silent retreat are complete, students will submit evidence or details to the department.

 Students who require the eight-week MBSR or MBCT prerequisite may consider ONE of the following undergraduate courses ADED 421, ADED 422, ADED 423 or CYC 275 as course equivalents: ADED undergraduate courses.